 Because it was the most important thing in my life at that time, it was in effect the meaning of my life.
 Others got their meaning from sports or music.
-Billy Joel, for example, once said that rock 'n' roll was as close to a religion as he had.
+Billy Joel once said that rock 'n' roll was as close to a religion as he had.

 I am grateful that I encountered SF at the age I did.
 I think if I had run across it a few years later, although I would have enjoyed it, I would have never felt that intense sense of wonder.
-I sometimes wonder about those stuck in ancient and ossified cultures, who've never been able to feel what I did.
+I sometimes wonder about those stuck in ancient and ossified cultures like China, India and Islam, who've never been able to feel what I did.
 Almost all SF --as Norman Spinrad noticed, the only visionary and transformational literature -- has come from America and England, two of the most free countries in the world.